RobBBQ/RobBBQ.github.io/_posts/2021-04-05-RForkner-R-TSProject.md

 ### Here's a plot of power usage in the house on January 9, 2008, with measurements taken every 10 minutes:
 # PLOT 9 Jan all power use 10 min

-### Now we'll prepare the data for Time Series Analysis.
+### Step 6.
+Now we'll prepare the data for Time Series Analysis.
 In this case, to get enough of a sample for forecasting, we'll sample the whole month of January, 2008, with power measurements taken every hour.
 We'll use the same code for each submeter.
 We'll then plot each sub-meter's readings for the month:
 ```r
 houseJan2008 <- filter(CombinedDFT, year == 2008 & month == 1 & (minute == 0))
 houseJan2008$Date<-NULL